-The lateral fourth order operator formulation on tracers is obtained by applying (5.9) twice.
+The lateral fourth order operator formulation on tracers is obtained by applying (5.10) twice.
 It requires an additional assumption on boundary conditions: first and third derivative terms normal to the coast, normal to the bottom and normal to the surface are set to zero.
-It can be found in the traldf_bilapg.F90.